wks-sumo-logic/repository-list/readme.md

 Background and Introduction
 ===========================

-This is a curated list of projects I have created for Sumo Logic.
+This is a partial list of projects I have, that fall into the following categories
-In here, I have linked projects and organized them by the following:

 * DevOps